BenTommyE/Load-save-variables-prefferece/README.md

 # Load-save-variables-prefferece

-Load and save data as variables, text and preferences in Processing (Java)
+Store data from variables in a textfile on your hardrive.

+Processing (Java)